 As an example, here is an embedded term from one of our demo sites.

 An embedded tooltip will be updated every time the original term is modified.
 That can save a great deal of time wasted on constantly updating content.

 This feature will work on every page that supports iFrames.

-This powerful feature is ideal for complex glossaries and addresses ambiguity in an elegant way.
+This unique feature is ideal for complex glossaries and addresses ambiguity in an elegant way.
 It ensures that different definitions don’t get cluttered inside the same term.
-The possibilities are endless!

-For example, consider the Game of Thrones franchise.
-When adding it to a glossary, one option is to create just one term and mention it is a collection of books, a TV series, some video games, and more.
+Consider a popular television or movie franchise.
+When adding this to a glossary, one option is to create just one term and mention it is a collection of books, a TV series, video games, and more.

 Now, however, it’s possible to create separate terms for each one of these media.